TAX ASSISTANCE 2019

-United Way provides free FTP (Free Tax Prep, formerly known as VITA -Volunteer Income Tax Assistance) site in the Southland Mall by appointment only from 10:00 am – 3:00 pm on Thursdays and Saturdays from May 12, 2018 – June 30, 2018.
-MUST CALL 901-433-4364 to make appointment.
+HOWEVER, TWO NON-PROFITS ARE NOW TAKING REQUESTS FOR APPOINTMENTS FOR POST TAX SEASON FREE TAX PREP.
+PLEASE CALL UNITED WAY OF THE MID-SOUTH AT 901-433-4364 to make an appointment at the United Way Plaza (1005 Tillman Street, Memphis 38112) by appointment only from 10:00 am – 3:00 pm on Fridays and Saturdays from May 17 – June 29, 2019.
+MUST CALL 901-433-4364 to make appointment; no walk ins accepted.
 Volunteers will provide help with current year, previous year(s) and amended returns.
 Will not prepare K-I’s, Schedule D, Schedule E or Schedule F tax forms.

 AARP Foundation’s Tax-Aide program provides IRS-certified volunteers who provide FREE basic income tax return preparation with electronic filing to qualified individuals.
 The service is available to taxpayers with low and moderate income, with special attention to those age 60 and older.
 AARP sites see taxpayers on a walk-in basis, first come/first served, without regard to age.
 Tax filers are advised to come early to these sites as there is a limit to how many people can be seen at each site each day, and sign-up sheets are often used.